DeWalt

 | E6 |

-Vacuum will not start; E6 or red LED solid when battery is installed and trigger pulled
+Vacuum will not start; E6 or a solid red LED is shown when the battery is installed and the trigger is pulled.

 |